pduranti/mercadolibre.github.com/_posts/guide/2012-08-30-first-step.markdown

 ## JSON Response {#response}

 All responses are JSON encoded.
-For more information visit [Design Considerations](/design-considerations/#json) section.
+(For details on API design visit [Design Considerations](/design-considerations/#json)).

 ## Give it a try! {#try}